 Bob West, PhD

-Bob recently completed his doctorate in Instructional Technology in the Patton College of Education.
+Bob completed his doctorate in Instructional Technology in the Patton College of Education.
 A retired public school teacher, Bob has extensive experience in elementary, post secondary, and adult education with an emphasis on implementing technology into classrooms.
 Bob's dissertation on Teacher Self-Efficacy used mixed methods.